Meet Salute American Vodka’s New Hire

 Following his service, Dunne struggled to transition from military to civilian life.
 He missed the structure, loyalty and camaraderie of the Army.
 Initially, he settled in Florida where he attended culinary school.
 One year later, he moved to Arizona to pursue a degree in electrical engineering at NCC and Arizona State University.
 Dunne was finally on a path to start the next chapter of his life until he received life-altering news.

 Just two years into the program, Dunne’s education was cut short when he experienced severe flu like symptoms.
 A biopsy revealed he had cancer.
 Dunne was immediately transported to the Veterans Administration Hospital in West Haven, Conn. and then admitted to Smilow Cancer Hospital at Yale-New Haven where he was diagnosed with acute undifferentiated leukemia.
-He underwent a year and a half of intense chemotherapy treatments, which temporarily impaired part of his memory, followed by a bone marrow transplant.
+He underwent a year and a half of intense chemotherapy treatments, followed by a bone marrow transplant.
 Today, he is two years cancer free.
-His memory continues to improve every day.

 “Like everyone else, I have overcome obstacles throughout my life, but each time I learn and grow from those experiences,” says Dunne.
 “Salute American Vodka has been so welcoming.
 I am grateful to be part of the team and for the opportunity to help other veterans across the country.”